5eqn/elaboration-scala/README.md

         - You can even see de-Bruijn indexes in tests
         - Parser is also implemented in Scala3
 - I made less documentation and references, for that please refer to the original
-- I made certain implementation simpler
-    - In implicit, I use "?" prefix instead of env masking to ensure variable names don't collide
 - I try to write idiomatic Scala3 code instead of solely adhering to the original
     - Using Singleton when implementing Meta is much more convenient
-- I added modules that I enjoy but not necessarily relate to typechecking
+- I added chapters that I enjoy but not necessarily relate to typechecking
     - e.g. Pretty Exceptions

 ## Fun fact